 As the leading off-price apparel and home fashions retailer in the U.S. and worldwide, our customers reflect a broad and diverse demographic.
 Engaging with our customers allows us to address their changing preferences, tastes, and concerns.
 One way we measure our success is by asking customers to rate their experience using online customer satisfaction surveys.
 Based on what we hear from our customers, we regularly provide Store Operations management with feedback regarding store performance so they may identify opportunities and address issues quickly – and ultimately improve the in-store experience.

 Each retail chain has a website that highlights seasonal offerings, store locations, and contact information for Customer Service groups.
+In 2020, these websites were also one way that we were able to communicate important information related to the pandemic and to our stand for racial justice.
 Our brands also leverage social media channels for real-time feedback on store experiences.

 We share more about the many ways we engage with our customers on the Serving Our Customers page of our website.